 About The Economic Development Trust

-The Six Nations of the Grand River Economic Development Trust (EDT) is an application based, community investment trust available to groups who address community priorities within Six Nations.
-The EDT is the mechanism, in which surplus profits generated by the Six Nations of the Grand River Development Corporation (SNGRDC), are invested into the Six Nations community for the collective benefit of its members.
+The Six Nations of the Grand River Economic Development Trust (EDT) is an application-based community investment trust available to groups who address community priorities within Six Nations.
+The EDT is the mechanism by which surplus profits generated by the Six Nations of the Grand River Development Corporation (SNGRDC), are invested into the Six Nations community for the collective benefit of its members.
 This model of community investment was a direct result of the 2011 community engagement study, “We Gather Our Voices.”

 The EDT Committee is responsible for reviewing, scoring and prioritizing applications for community investment.
-The committee consists of Rachel Martin (Chair), Erica Martisius, Justin Porter, and Myka Burning.
+The committee consists of Audrey Hill (Chair), Rachel Martin, and Erica Martisius.

-The EDT Committee is one of four committees that form the SNGRDC Board of Directors.
+The EDT Committee is a function of the SNGRDC Board of Directors.
 For more information on the SNGRDC Board of Directors, please click below.

 History of the Economic Development Trust

-In 2016, after 3 public calls for applications, an Interim Board of Trustees was appointed with a specific mandate to develop a process to invest the Economic Development Trust community investment funds.
+In 2016, after three public calls for applications, an Interim Board of Trustees was appointed with a specific mandate to develop a process to invest the Economic Development Trust community investment funds.

-The Interim Trust was compromised of Jill Hill, Amy Lickers, Dr. Sabrina Saunders, and Claudine VanEvery-Albert.
+The Interim Trust was comprised of Jill Hill, Amy Lickers, Dr. Sabrina Saunders, and Claudine VanEvery-Albert.
 The Interim Trust began work in March 2016 and had approximately 8 weeks to complete its mandate.

-The first ever, EDT application was released on June 6, 2016 with a deadline of July 5, 2016.
-In the inaugural year, the EDT received 46 applications with a total request of over $8.8 million.
-A total of 31 applications were approved with a total community investment of $3,537,257.95.
-To view the inaugural year 2016 recipients, click here.
+The first ever EDT application was released on June 6, 2016 with a deadline of July 5, 2016.
+In its inaugural year, the EDT received 46 applications with a total request of over $8.8 million.
+31 applications were approved with a total community investment of $3,537,257.95.
+To view a list of 2016 recipients, click here.

 This model of community investment was a direct result of the Tewawennaró:roks – “We Gather Our Voices” community engagement project which gathered insight from the community regarding the creation of the Development Corporation.